Patryk27/rast-jit-vm/README.md

 }
 ```

-Thanks to this preallocation, during the runtime there's no need to use any
-`var name => var value` map, since each variable has its own stack slot
-determined at compile time.
+Thanks to this approach, an interpreter / a virtual machine written in this way
+can be faster than a typical one, because the "compiled" program doesn't have to
+perform any `var-name => var-value` map-based lookups anymore - to read or write
+a variable, it simply accesses it by its _index_!

 ## Running locally